JoseRoca/WinFBX/docs/RichEdit/CTextFont2 Class.md

 Resets the character formatting to the specified values.

 ```
-FUNCTION CTextFont2.Reset (BYVAL Value AS LONG) AS HRESULT
+FUNCTION Reset (BYVAL Value AS LONG) AS HRESULT
 ```

 | Parameter | Description |